Tonterias2/JhipsterPress082018/ReadMe/Solution7.md

 	    }
 	}

-NOTE: if you see weird characters like this: "createdDate": "Fecha de creaciÃ³n", for accents you will need to change your project to UTF-8
+NOTE: if you see weird characters like this: "createdDate": "Fecha de creaciÃ³n", for accents you will need to change your project to UTF-8.
+Check: https://stackoverflow.com/a/5928310/5724223

 2) Enums from the database: ie: [MALE, FEMALE].
 Let's imagine a Gender Enum for both English(en) and Spanish (es)